vinicius741/Webnovel-Archiver/Architecture and Scope/Development Plan.md

             * Upload `progress_status.json` from `workspace/archival_status/<story_id>/`.
             * Update the local `progress_status.json` with `cloud_backup_status` (timestamps, cloud file IDs, etc.).
         * Process options: `--cloud-service`, `--force-full-upload`.
+4.  **Unit and Integration Tests:**
+    * Write unit tests for `GDriveSync` (may require mocking).
+    * Develop integration tests for the `cloud-backup` command.

 ---

 ## **Phase 5: Testing, Refinement, and Documentation**

-This phase occurs in parallel with the others but intensifies here.
+This phase occurs in parallel with the others but intensifies here, focusing on areas not covered by phase-specific testing.

-1.  **Unit Tests:**
+1.  **Comprehensive Integration Tests:**
-    * Write unit tests for each module in `core/`, `cli/`, and `utils/`.
-Focus on testing the logic of each component in isolation.
-    * Examples: test parsing logic of `RoyalRoadFetcher`, cleaning by `HTMLCleaner`, EPUB generation with different scenarios.
-2.  **Integration Tests:**
-    * Test complete workflows:
+    * Test complete workflows end-to-end with various scenarios (e.g., new story, updating story, different CLI options).
-        * `archive-story` command end-to-end for a test story (can be a set of local HTML files to avoid constant network dependency in tests).
-        * `cloud-backup` command (may require mocking the cloud service or a dedicated test environment).
-3.  **Error Handling:**
+    * Test interaction between all core modules.
+2.  **Error Handling and Robustness Review:**
-    * Review and improve error handling in all modules, ensuring errors are caught, logged, and clearly communicated to the user via the CLI.
+    * Review and improve error handling across all modules, ensuring errors are caught, logged, and clearly communicated to the user via the CLI, especially for network operations and file I/O.
+    * Implement the more systematic error handling strategy (see "General Considerations").
+3.  **Performance Testing (Basic):**
+    * Identify any major performance bottlenecks for very large stories (many chapters).
 4.  **CLI Refinement:**
-    * Improve usability, help messages, progress feedback.
+    * Improve usability, help messages, progress feedback based on testing.
 5.  **Documentation:**
-    * Create/update `README.md` with installation instructions, usage, command examples.
+    * Create/update `README.md` with installation instructions, detailed usage for all commands and options, examples.
-    * Document the architecture (the provided file is already a great start).
+    * Finalize documentation for the architecture.
     * Consider generating code documentation (e.g., Sphinx).
 6.  **Packaging and Distribution (Optional):**
     * Set up `setup.py` or `pyproject.toml` to allow package installation via `pip`.

 ---

-## **Additional Considerations (Throughout the project)**
+## **General Considerations (Throughout the project)**

+* **Error Handling Strategy:**
+    * As the project evolves (especially with network requests and more complex file operations from Phase 1.5 onwards), develop a more systematic error handling strategy.
+This could include defining custom exceptions (e.g., in a new `utils/exceptions.py` file) for common issues such as fetching errors, parsing errors, or configuration problems.
+This will aid in providing clearer feedback to the user and simplify debugging.
+* **Configuration:**
+    * **HTMLCleaner Configuration:** Revisit making `HTMLCleaner` more configurable (e.g., via a JSON file specifying rules per site) as a later refinement if needed, possibly after supporting more than one source.
 * **Iteration:** Build each functionality incrementally.
 Start simple and add complexity.
 * **Code Review:** If possible, have someone else review the code.
 * **Feedback:** If this is a project for others to use, get feedback early and often.